 In the event that a student disagrees with the awarded transfer credits or requests an exception to be considered for over the transfer credit maximum policy, the student may submit an appeal using the following procedure accompanied with the transfer credit appeal form.
-All appeal forms must be received by the Registrar within 10 calendar days from sending the Enrollment Agreement.
+All appeal forms must be received by the Registrar within ten (10) calendar days from sending the Enrollment Agreement.

 - 1. Complete the Transfer Credit Request Form - 2.
-Submit documentation supporting the request: - 3.
-Course description from the catalog at the credit-granting institution. - 4.
-Syllabus. - 5.
-An explanation for consideration. - 6.
+Submit documentation supporting the request: - a.
+Course description from the catalog at the credit-granting institution - b.
+Syllabus - c.
+An explanation for consideration - 3.
 All correspondence regarding appeals will be delivered to your school email address within 10 calendar days.